jamesfmackenzie/jamesfmackenzie.github.io/_drafts/playing_downloaded_atari_st_games/use-floppy-disk-to-transfer-files-from-pc-to-st.md

 If you can't find any at all, it is possible to repurpose modern High Density ("HD") disks, albeit at a cost to reliability.

-Compared to DD disks, HD disks have an extra hole on the right side, across from the write-protect slider.
+When compared to DD disks, HD disks have an extra hole on the right side, across from the write-protect slider.
 Put some opaque sticky tape over the extra hole on the right (both front and back) to fool the detector into thinking the HD disk is an ST-compatible DD floppy.

 INSERT PIC OF REPURPOSED HD DISK HERE